kernelwernel/VMAware/README.md

 - - -

-**IMPORTANT:** The library is currently a beta, so more improvements and cross-compatibility fixes are planned (especially for Windows which I'm currently working on improving).
+**IMPORTANT:** The library is currently in alpha version, so more improvements and cross-compatibility fixes are planned (especially for Windows which I'm currently working on improving).
 I don't recommend using this for any serious projects for now.

 Also, this library doesn't guarantee it'll be accurate.
-If you found a false negative then please create an issue with information on what your VM is, what OS you're using, and what .
+If you found a false negative then please create an issue with information on what your VM is, what OS you're using, and other useful information.

 - - -